 I came up with the certificates after many years of teaching guitar to younger kids and even I was stunned at how popular they proved to be upon their introduction to my lessons (and how much some students focus and application went through the roof when there was "something to win" at the end of a guitar lesson)

 The second kids guitar lesson makes use of the two chords (G and Em) studied already and adds two new ones (C and D) to the mix.
-The backing track goes around and around the four chords leaving plenty of time (two bars) between each chord change to allow students to get used to forming the shapes
+The first backing track goes around and around the new chords of C and D leaving plenty of time (two bars) between each chord change to allow students to get used to forming the shapes and the second backing track combines all four chords learned to this point (G em C and D) into a single repeated progression

-There is also an opportunity to award a certificate of achievement (shown above) recognising the child's ability to play the full Em chord shape if you choose to introduce the shape during this lesson
+There is also an opportunity to award a certificate of achievement (shown above) recognising the child's ability to play the full Em chord shape (see graphic above) if you choose to introduce the shape during this lesson

 The reality is that no matter how small their hands are kids will have no real problems playing the full Em chord shape as there is no "stretching" of the fingers involved when playing the shape The one finger Em shape used during the first lesson can be looked at as a way of making things simple to get a child off to a flying start and this new shape (which simply adds another finger to the "easy" Em chord) is an "easy win" with regard to making real progress on the instrument

-Here is the "at a glance" lesson plan for this session for future reference
+Here is a link to the FREE lesson plan for this second session for future reference

 The way that technology has progressed means that it is now perfectly possible to teach guitar using your phone and the materials on this site fit in perfectly with that idea